aka: Fiction Five Hundred

 - Lucius Heinous VII on Jimmy Two-Shoes.
 One episode shows he spends more on trival things for him than it costs to run his whole Mega Corp..
 And his son Beezy spends even more.

-- Eustace Strytch from Jimmy Neutron often rivals Jimmy's brain with his wad of cash.
+- Eustace Strytch from The Adventures of Jimmy Neutron: Boy Genius often rivals Jimmy's brain with his wad of cash.
 He easily manipulates people with his money, is able to buy space ships and fly to Mars and gets anything he points at, constantly dragging along his butler.

 - In a quick joke, Eddie from Class of 3000 is drawn with five fingers to show how rich he is in relation to all the other character, who just have the average cartoon four.